eluhnow1/web-game-design/TechSpec.md

+# Technical Specification

-# Technical Requirements
+## Technical Requirements

-## Programming Languages
+### Programming Languages

 - JavaScript: Core language for game mechanics, logic, and dynamic behaviors.
 - TypeScript (optional): Adds static typing to enhance maintainability and reduce runtime errors.
 - HTML5: Structure of the game canvas and DOM elements.
 - CSS3: Styling the user interface elements like menus, HUD, and pause screens.

-## Frameworks & Game Engines
+### Frameworks & Game Engines

 - Phaser 3: A fast, easy-to-use HTML5 game framework for building 2D games with extensive support for physics, animations, and input controls.

-## Development Tools
+### Development Tools

 - Tiled: A level design tool that allows creating tile-based maps, which can be easily imported into the game engine.
 - Node.js & npm: Useful for setting up a development environment, running build tools, and managing project dependencies.

-## Physics Engine
+### Physics Engine

 - Matter.js: A powerful physics engine integrated with Phaser for handling object collisions, platformer mechanics (e.g., jumping, dashing), and environmental interactions (e.g., moving platforms, spring mechanics).

-# *Game Architecture*
+## *Game Architecture*

 Structure

 - The structure of the game is built around Phaser.js for rendering and input, while Matter.js handles all physics and collisions.
 The core components include the GameManager for controlling the game flow, the Player class to represent the main character with physics-based movement and abilities, and the Level class that manages the environment, including tiles, hazards, and pickups.
 Additional classes, like UIManager, handle the user interface and sound.
 The architecture simplifies movement and interaction by leveraging Phaser’s input system and Matter.js’s physics engine for tasks like gravity and collisions.

 Game Logic

 - The game logic centers around player movement and environmental interaction.
 The player can move using arrow keys, jump with the spacebar, and dash using a designated key.
 Levels are structured with platforms, hazards, and pickups that the player interacts with as they progress.
 Matter.js handles collisions between the player and level elements, like falling off platforms or hitting hazards, while Phaser’s scene management transitions between game states (e.g., paused, game over).
 The game loop continuously updates the player’s position, velocity, and interactions within the environment.

-## *Classes, Objects, Variables,*
+### *Classes, Objects, Variables,*

-## Read the Architecture, then look at the figma at the bottom.
+### Read the Architecture, then look at the figma at the bottom

-# Game Architecture for "Out of Control" (Phaser.js + Matter.js)
+## Game Architecture for "Out of Control" (Phaser.js + Matter.js)

-## 1. Core Components
+### 1. Core Components

-### 1.1 GameManager Class (Phaser.Scene)
+#### 1.1 GameManager Class (Phaser.Scene)

 **Responsibilities**: Manages game flow, scenes, and transitions between levels using Phaser’s scene management.

 - **Attributes**: